 RR2CS: What does sustainability mean to you?

 It’s something I think about all the time.
 Sustainable is such an all-encompassing term: your landscape has to be sustainable.
 Your business practices have to be sustainable.
 Your family needs to be able to eat.
 You’re also planning to leave something behind for the future generation.
 We use the term “sustainability” so loosely.
 It gets thrown around for marketing purposes.
 There’s green washing.
 But it feels so much deeper, when you’re genuinely trying to make a life on the land.

 I’m a fourth-generation rancher here.
-There’s been three generations before me that have been able to make a life on the land.
+There’s been three generations before me that have been able to make a life on the same land.
 I feel like there’s a lot of obligation that comes with that term “sustainable”.
 Responsibility.
 That’s been one thing I’ve been trying to wrap my head around these days.
 How do I truly make what we’re doing sustainable?
 How do we keep grazing cattle on a land that stays intact, and more than that, how do we leave it better than we found it?
 My husband and I talk about this – a lot.

 RR2CS: It seems like sustainability is a lifelong struggle, in a way.